It’s no secret that baking is all about chemistry. Unlike cooking, it isn’t easy to change up the ingredients in recipes.

 How to Substitute Almond Milk in a Recipe

 Usually, you can just substitute almond milk into a baking recipe that uses real cow’s milk and it will still bake just fine.
-Sometimes you will have to make some adjustments in the recipe if you add almond milk.
+However, other times, you should make some adjustments in the recipe when using almond milk.

 How to Match Almond Milk to Cow’s Milk

-While almond milk can be a great substitute for regular cow’s milk, it’s important to know the differences between them and the limits of using almond milk as a substitute in a recipe.
+Almond milk can be a great substitute for regular cow’s milk, but it’s important to know the differences between them and the limits of using almond milk as a substitute in a recipe.

 Almond milk can replicate 2% milk, which is usually what is used in recipes.
-Almond milk is very watery so if the recipe calls for whole milk, heavy cream, or buttermilk, you will need to do more things to it to make sure that the result of the recipe is unchanged.
+It’s quite watery, so if the recipe calls for whole milk, heavy cream, or buttermilk, you will need to do more things to make sure that the result of the recipe is unchanged.

 Color of Finished Baked Goods

 To make sure that this doesn’t happen, double-check your timers when you are baking.
 Follow the instructions on the recipe.
-When enough time has passed, check the bake time by inserting a toothpick into the center of the baked good in the oven.
+When enough time has passed, check the baking time by inserting a toothpick into the center of the baked goods in the oven.

 If the toothpick comes out clean or with a few small bits on it, it’s probably done cooking and you should take it out of the oven to cool.
 If the toothpick doesn’t come out clean, you need to leave it in the oven for longer.